thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 as "clear-sky" if all criteria are satisfied; otherwise it is considered as "cloud-sky".
 Each criterion was applied for a running window of $11$ consecutive one-minute measurements, and the characterization was assigned to the central datum of the window.
-Each parameter, was calculated both from the observations and the reference clear sky model, for each comparison.
+Each parameter was calculated from the observations in comparison to the reference clear sky model.
 The allowable range of variation is defined by the model-derived value of the parameter multiplied by a factor plus an offset.
 The factors and the offsets were determined empirically, by manually inspecting each filter's performance on selected days and